th3c0d3br34ker/javascript-notes/notes/promises.md

 ➡ **Pending**, when the final value is not available yet.
 This is the only state that may transition to one of the other two states.

 ➡ **Fulfilled**, when and if the final value becomes available.
 A fulfillment value becomes permanently associated with the promise.
-This may be any value, including undefined.
+This may be any value, including `undefined`.

 ➡ **Rejected**, if an error prevented the final value from being determined.
 A rejection reason becomes permanently associated with the promise.
-This may be any value, including undefined, though it is generally an Error object, like in exception handling.
+This may be any value, including `undefined`, though it is generally an Error object, like in exception handling.

 Promises work in two phases.